Application - JD

-The application for admission to Washington and Lee Law's Class of 2017 will be available via LSAC.org on September 1, 2013.
+The application for admission to Washington and Lee Law's Class of 2017 is available via LSAC.org.

 Applicants are strongly encouraged to review our application instructions before beginning the application process.
 For technical assistance with the online application form available via LSAC, contact the Law School Admission Council at 215.968.1393.
 For all other inquiries, please contact the Office of Admissions at 540.458.8503 or email@example.com for assistance.